 And it is not enough that history has an ending, any ending.
 It must have a meaningful ending.
 If history ends with the total annihilation of the human race, then history would still have served no meaningful purpose.
 With the global ecological crisis threatening to destroy planet Earth and the frequency of global economic crises, where is history going?
 Is there meaning to it?

 The Old Testament not only describes how our world began but also how it will end meaningfully.
 It gives us a reason for hope.
 And it helps us make sense of the twists and turns of world history.
 This exposition of the Old Testament is not only on the meaning of history but also how we can participate in it.
-It complements Our Reason for Being, an exposition of the book of Ecclesiastes on the meaning of life and how to experience it.

 Can one really take the Old Testament seriously?
 You are welcome to take a look.